-- 1 Pre-Release Capture standby (maximum 90 s) - 2 Portion of buffer recorded to memory card at release ([Pre-release burst]) - 3 Pictures taken after release ([Post-release burst]) - 4 Complete high-speed burst
+- 1 Pre-Release Capture standby (maximum 90 s) - Portion of buffer recorded to memory card at release ([Pre-release burst]) - 3 Pictures taken after release ([Post-release burst]) - 4 Complete high-speed burst

-Option Description [Pre-release burst] If an option other than [None] is selected, the camera will buffer frames while the shutter-release button is pressed halfway, but only the frames added to the buffer in the final n seconds, where n is the value selected for [Pre-release burst], will be recorded to the memory card when the shutter-release button is pressed all the way down ("Pre-Release Capture"). • If the interval between the shutter-release button being pressed halfway and its being pressed all the way down is shorter than the time selected, only the frames saved to the buffer while the button was pressed halfway will be recorded.
-[Post-release burst] Choose the maximum length of time the camera will continue to take pictures after the shutter-release button is pressed all the way down: [1 s], [2 s], [3 s], or [Max.].
-Shooting can continue for up to about 4 s when [Max.] is selected.
+Option Description [Pre-release burst] If an option other than [None] is selected, the camera will buffer frames while the shutter-release button is pressed halfway, but only the frames added to the buffer in the final $n$ seconds, where $n$ is the value selected for [Pre-release burst], will be recorded to the memory card when the shutter-release button is pressed all the way down ("Pre-Release Capture"). • If the interval between the shutter-release button being pressed halfway and its being pressed all the way down is shorter than the time selected, only the frames saved to the buffer while the button was pressed halfway will be recorded.
+[Post-release burst] Choose the maximum length of time the camera will continue to take pictures while the shutter-release button is pressed all the way down: [1 s], [2 s], [3 s], or [Max.]. • Shooting can continue until the camera's memory buffer is full when [Max.] is selected.
+The maximum length for bursts varies with camera settings.